UK strikes reach all-time low in 2017

 There were 79 stoppages in 2017, the lowest figures since records began in 1891.

-The number of workers involved in labour disputes also fell to an all time low of 33,000.
+The number of workers involved in labour disputes also fell to an all-time low of 33,000.

 Nearly 70% of the working days lost were in the transport and storage sector.